Donald Trump's risky religious pilgrimage

 "Up until now, Trump's message on Islam has been very confrontational, a clash-of-civilizations type narrative," said Shadi Hamid, a senior fellow at the Brookings Institution and an expert on political Islam.
 "For him to talk about the great faiths unified in a common civilization would be quite different."

-Posing for photos with the Pope and praying at the site of Jesus' tomb may alter Trump's image, but the President's pilgrimage still bears risks, especially for someone with a tendency to improvise in delicate diplomatic situations.
+Posing for photos with the Pope and praying at the site of Jesus' tomb may alter Trump's image, but the his pilgrimage bears considerable risks, especially for someone with a tendency to improvise in delicate diplomatic situations.

 "If he takes advantage of this trip to bring people together, that would be good," said Seiple.
 "On the other hand, the whole thing could blow up in our face."

-With those dangers in mind, here are the key religious events during Trump's trip.
+With those challenges in mind, here are the key religious events during Trump's trip.

 Saudi Arabia